o2r-project/o2r-guestlister/README.md

 ## Endpoints

+The Oauth2 server implementation allows trying out the o2r reference-implementation without going through the [ORCID](https://orcid.org/) app registration.
+It implements the following endpoints:

+* `/oauth/authorize` Starts an authorization request granting an authorization code.
 * `/login` User login: Allows to chose between three different uses with basic, advanced and admin rights.
-* `/oauth/authorize` Starts an authorization request granting an authorization code.
 * `/oauth/token` Exchange an authorization code for an access token.

+To mimic the ORCID OAuth2 implementation the demo server submits the `username` and `ORCID` ID as custom parameters in the response to the access token request.

 ## Demo data